-- Is the student presenting in distress (i.e. feeling incredibly overwhelmed, talking about “wanting to give up”, presenting other signs of significant stress)
+- Is the student presenting signs of being in distress (e.g., feeling incredibly overwhelmed, talking about “wanting to give up," presenting other signs of significant stress)?

-Please consider filing a CARE report if you have concerns that may require additional support from multiple offices on campus.
-While one of the concerns listed above, alone, may not trigger a CARE report, a combination of these concerns may be cause for concern.
+Consider submitting a CARE Referral if you have concerns that may require additional support from multiple offices on campus.
+While one of the concerns listed above, alone, may not trigger a CARE Referral, a combination of these concerns may be cause for concern.
 Any information you submit may initiate the process of identifying a student in distress, or may add to information we already have about a student of concern.

-If you believe your son or daughter would benefit from utilizing the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, Karen Platt may be of assistance.
-Although very limited information regarding whether a student has been using UCC can be provided, Karen is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.
-Karen can be contacted at firstname.lastname@example.org or 585-275-3113.
+If you believe your son or daughter would benefit from the services provided by the University Counseling Center (UCC), or have questions about the resources UCC offers, please call (585) 275-3113.
+Although limited information regarding whether a student has been using UCC can be provided, a UCC staff member is available to discuss your concerns and offer suggestions based upon the counseling and counseling-related resources that are available at the University of Rochester.

 Additional CARE-related information

-If you would like additional information about the CARE system and how the CARE team identifies and triages student’s in or heading toward distress, please contact the Assistant Director for Student Support Services in the Office of the Dean of Students, Erin Halligan.
-Erin can be reached at email@example.com or 585-273-2568.
+If you would like additional information about the CARE system and how the CARE team identifies and triages students who are in or heading toward distress, please contact a CARE staff member at CAREnetwork@rochester.edu or (585) 275-4085.

-Not sure how to initiate the conversation with your son or daughter that you are concerned?
-Listed below are a few suggestions that may aid in telling your student about the resources available to him or her on campus.
+Are you concerned about your son or daughter?
+Not sure how to initiate the conversation with him or her?
+Below are a few suggestions that may aid in telling your student about the resources available to him or her on campus.